-If feedback reveals a need for the feature but lack of accessibility, improve the UI, and create onboarding experiences to help guide users to it.
+If user feedback reveals a need for the feature but a lack of accessibility, improve the UI, and create onboarding experiences to help guide users to it.

 Identify and fix UX issues that are causing low engagement on specific devices or screens

-Sometimes, UX problems stem from differences in how your app displays and functions on different screens.
+Sometimes, user experience (UX) problems stem from differences in how your app displays and functions on different screens.

 When your analytics reveals a conversion or task completion problem specific to users of certain devices, screen recordings will show why that is happening.